russmckendrick/records/content/albums/the-best-of-the-pogues-12121159/index.md

 ---
 title: "The Pogues - The Best Of The Pogues"
-album_artist: "The Pogues"
+artist: "The Pogues"
-album_title: "The Best Of The Pogues"
+album_name: "The Best Of The Pogues"
 date: 2018-06-23
 release_id: "12121159"
 slug: "the-best-of-the-pogues-12121159"
+hideSummary: true
 cover:
     image: "the-best-of-the-pogues-12121159.jpg"
+    alt: "The Best Of The Pogues by The Pogues"
+    caption: "The Best Of The Pogues by The Pogues"
-tags: ["Rock", "Folk, World, & Country"]
+genres: ["Rock", "Folk, World, & Country"]
-hideSummary: true
+styles: ["Folk", "Folk Rock"]
 ---

 ## Tracklisting